huizhao0226/huizhao0226.github.io/_pages/about.md

-I am pursuing the Ph.D. degree with the School of Computer Science and Engineering, University of Electronic Science and Technology of China.
+I am currently pursuing the Ph.D. degree with the School of Computer Science and Engineering, University of Electronic Science and Technology of China.
 My research is supervised by Prof. [Zheng Chang](https://scholar.google.com.hk/citations?user=MmARrhAAAAAJ&hl=zh-CN&oi=ao).
-I was a visiting PhD student at the School of Computer Science, University College Dublin, supervised by Prof. [Madhusanka Liyanage](https://scholar.google.com/citations?user=p1n0ioUAAAAJ&hl=en&oi=ao).
-I am a student member of IEEE.
-I served as the TPC member of IEEE WCNC2024-WS11.
-My research is primarily centered around the utilization of AI in **UAV wireless networks**.
-The key objectives are to address <font color=Navy>"how the UAV wireless networks can provide better wireless access service and edge computing service as aerial BSs"</font> with the help of **DL/ML**.
+In 2025, I was a visiting PhD student at the School of Computer Science, University College Dublin, supervised by Prof. [Madhusanka Liyanage](https://scholar.google.com/citations?user=p1n0ioUAAAAJ&hl=en&oi=ao).
+I am a Student Member of IEEE.
+I served as a TPC member for IEEE ICC 2026, VTC 2026-Spring and WCNC 2024-WS11 and as a reviewer for IEEE journals.
+My research primarily focuses on ** AI-enabled space-air-ground integrated networks (SAGINs) **.
+The key objectives are to address <font color=Navy>"how SAGINs can provide better wireless access services and edge intelligence services"</font> with the help of **DL/ML**.

 Seeking Postdoc Positions
 ======
 <div style="background-color: #f9f9f9; padding: 15px; border-left: 6px solid #2c3e50; margin-bottom: 20px;">
   <p>🚀 I am currently seeking <b>Postdoctoral opportunities</b> starting from <b>[12/2026]</b>.
-My research focus is evolving towards the next generation of wireless systems, with a particular interest in:</p>
+My research focus is evolving towards the next generation of wireless networks, with a particular interest in:</p>
   <ul>
     <li><b>Space-Air-Ground Integrated Networks</b></li>
     <li><b>Edge Intelligence</b></li>